HossamAladin/Assignment_4/README.md

 - Full-length sequences (no frame sampling): evidenced by per-sequence totals in `testing/inference_logs/inference_log.txt`
 - Inference tables/graphs: present in the DOCX and PNGs under `testing/`
 - Per-epoch (1–10) evaluation: summarized in the graphs and JSON; best epochs noted above
-- Reflections: included in the report (and also drafted in the project’s Markdown version earlier)
+- Reflections: included in the report
 - GitHub submission: this repository

 ### Reproduce the evaluation